Cultural and Community-Based Programs

 3. Funding assistance for the purchase of safety equipment;

-4. Insurance coverage for safety equipment
+4. Insurance coverage for safety equipment;

 5. Insurance coverage for large harvesting equipment; and